Skip to content

 Park City

-Park City could certainly stake a rightful claim of being the “perfect mountain town.”
-Combining its silver mining town heritage, an artistic vibe and a deep appreciation for the outdoors, Park City strikes a balance between luxury and comfort, all the while showing a deep appreciation for athletics, arts and community.
+Park City presents a strong case for being the "perfect mountain town."
+Its silver mining heritage, artistic energy and outdoor enthusiasm blend luxury and comfort, fostering a deep appreciation for athletics, the arts and community spirit.
 Whatever your daily activity may be, you’ll work up an appetite for the diversity of fine restaurants that line Park City's Historic Main Street and beyond, and you'll want to wind down after a long day with the craft whiskeys and vodkas at the High West Distillery and Saloon.
 And the offerings for outdoor recreation are immense.
-The winter slopes were once featured in the Olympics, and in summer the mountains and nearby state parks and reservoirs transform into a hiking, mountain biking, fishing and camping mecca.
+The winter slopes were once featured in the Olympics, and in summer, the mountains and nearby state parks and reservoirs transform into a hiking, mountain biking, fishing and camping mecca.

 Things to Do in Park City